scalar-labs/scalardl-node-client-sdk/README.md

 |validateLedger|To validate an asset on the Scalar DL network to determine if it has been tampered|

 If an error occurs when executing one of the above methods, a `ClientError` will be thrown.
-The `ClientError.code` attributes provides additional context.
-Please refer to the [Runtime error](#runtime-error) section below for the status code signification.
+The `ClientError.code` provides additional error context.
+Please refer to the [Runtime error](#runtime-error) section below for the status code specification.

 Use the code snippet below to create a ClientService instance.